Student Rights and Responsibilities

 - To self-identify as an individual with a disability when an accommodation is needed, and to seek information, counsel, and assistance as necessary.

 - To follow published procedures for obtaining information, services and reasonable accommodations.

 Rights and Responsibilities of Florida Gateway College Regarding Disability Access

 - To identify and establish essential functions, abilities, skills, and knowledge for courses, programs, services, and activities, and evaluate students on this basis.

-- To request and receive, through the Disability Services Office, current documentation that supports requests for reasonable accommodations, academic adjustments, and/or auxiliary services.
+- To request and receive, through the Office of Accessibility Services, current documentation that supports requests for reasonable accommodations, academic adjustments, and/or auziliary services.

 - To deny a request for reasonable accommodations, academic adjustments, and/or auxiliary services if the documentation demonstrates that they are not warranted, or if the individual fails to provide appropriate documentation.